-If you have a question about your washer or dryer, the first place to start is by reading the operating manual or checking the manufacturer's website.
-You'll find the instructions on how to use the washing machine or dryer, correct maintenance information and some solutions for troubleshooting problems.
+If you have a question about how to operate your washer or dryer or why it isn't working correctly, the first place to look for answers is by reading the operating manual or checking the manufacturer's website.
+You'll find the instructions on how to use the washing machine or dryer, correct maintenance information, and some solutions for troubleshooting problems.

 There are two types of manuals—operating and repair.
-If you are handy with tools, the repair manual will guide you through wiring and mechanical systems.
+Most retailers and manufacturers only include the operating manual with the sale of the appliance.
+If you are handy with tools, you can purchase the repair manual that will guide you through wiring and mechanical systems.
 It should also offer diagnostic symbols and tools to determine what is wrong with internal computers.

 To find the correct manual, you must know the manufacturer and model number of your washer or dryer.
 The information can be found on a sticker on the back of the machine or just inside the appliance door.
 You can use the same guidelines to find a manual for any type of large or small household appliance.

-How to Find a Washer or Dryer Operating Manual
+How to Find a Clothes Washer or Dryer Operating Manual

 If you have tossed or misplaced your operating manual, visit Manualsonline.com, ManualMania.com or Manual Owl to get a replacement.
 Most offer free PDFs of the manual you can download or replacement manuals for a small fee.